 Marcello Angelini has served as Tulsa Ballet Artistic Director since 1995, following a distinguished career as a principal dancer and guest artist with some of the most renowned troupes in the world.
 Angelini’s studies began at home with his father in Naples, Italy, and continued through graduation from the Kiev Institute of Dance in the former Soviet Union on a special full government scholarship.

 His professional career as a dancer began in 1979 at the Maggio Musicale Fiorentino where he obtained the status of soloist in 1981.
 He was a principal dancer with Deutsche Oper Berlin, England’s Northern Ballet Theater, Ballet West in Salt Lake City, Les Grands Ballet Canadiens in Montreal, and the Cincinnati Ballet.
-As a guest principal dancer, he has performed with the ballet companies of some of the most prestigious Opera Houses in Italy such as San Carlo Opera House, Rome Opera House, the Arena of Verona in Italy and the Teatro Massimo in Palermo.
+As a guest principal dancer, he performed with the ballet companies of some of the most prestigious Opera Houses in Italy such as San Carlo Opera House, Rome Opera House, the Arena of Verona in Italy and the Teatro Massimo in Palermo.
 He also has performed as principal guest artist with the Basler Ballet in Switzerland, English National Ballet and the Scottish Ballet in the United Kingdom, Ballet Arizona in the USA and Santiago’s Teatro Municipal in Chile.

-He has performed leading roles in most of the classical repertoire, including Giselle, The Sleeping Beauty, Romeo & Juliet, Swan Lake, Taming of the Shrew, and numerous productions of Cinderella, including that of the late Rudolf Nureyev.
-His contemporary leading roles include Death in Death and the Maiden and the valet in Birgit Cullberg’s Miss Julie.
-He also has been featured in ballets by Hans Van Manen, Niels Cristie, John Butler, John, Cranko, Kenneth McMillan and most of the George Balanchine repertoire.
+He danced leading roles in most of the classical repertoire, including five versions of Giselle, three of The Sleeping Beauty, Michael Smuin’s Romeo & Juliet, three versions of Swan Lake, Jonh Cranko’s Taming of the Shrew, and three productions of Cinderella, including that of the late Rudolf Nureyev.
+His contemporary leading roles include Death in Death and the Maiden and the valet in Birgit Cullberg’s Miss Julie and has been featured in ballets by Hans Van Manen, Niels Cristie, John Butler, John, Cranko, Kenneth McMillan and most of the George Balanchine repertoire.